intel/llvm/sycl/doc/UsersManual.md

     32-bit PC relative relocations between surrounding ELF sections when device code is larger than 2GiB.
 This is disabled by default.

+    NOTE: This option is currently only supported on Linux.

 ## Intel FPGA specific options

 **`-fintelfpga`**